top of page

 3. Motivation - The internal drive that fuels creative persistence

-Here's where most get it wrong: they obsess over the first two while neglecting the third—yet motivation (specifically, intrinsic motivation) is the most powerful lever by far.
+Many get it wrong by obsessing over the first two while neglecting motivation.
+Yet intrinsic motivation is the most powerful lever by far.

-Teresa Amabile's groundbreaking research at Harvard showed that people are most creative when they're driven by interest, enjoyment, satisfaction, and challenge—not external rewards or pressures.
-When you genuinely give a damn about the problem you're solving, your brain unlocks pathways that remain closed under pressure.
+Teresa Amabile’s groundbreaking research at Harvard reveals that people are most creative when they’re driven by interest, enjoyment, satisfaction, and challenge.
+External rewards or pressures often stifle creativity.
+When you care about the problem you’re solving, your brain unlocks pathways that remain closed under pressure.

-I learned this the hard way after grinding through a project I had zero passion for.
-The output was technically competent but utterly forgettable.
-Compare that to work that had me waking up at 3 AM with ideas—the difference was embarrassingly obvious.
+I learned this the hard way.
+I once worked on a project I had zero passion for.
+The result was technically competent but utterly forgettable.
+In contrast, my best work had me waking up at 3 AM with ideas—the difference was embarrassingly obvious.

 The Growth Mindset Multiplier

-If that thought has ever crossed your mind, congratulations—you've identified the single biggest obstacle to your creative potential.
+If you've ever thought, "I’m just not a creative person," congratulations—you've identified the single biggest obstacle to your creative potential.

-Stanford psychologist Carol Dweck's research on mindset reveals that believing your abilities are fixed (fixed mindset) versus believing they can be developed (growth mindset) dramatically impacts your creative output.
+Stanford psychologist Carol Dweck studied mindsets and showed that believing your abilities are fixed (fixed mindset) versus believing they can be developed (growth mindset) dramatically impacts your creative output.

-A growth mindset isn't just positive thinking—it's a neurological reality.
-When you approach challenges with curiosity rather than judgment, your brain literally forms new neural connections.
-You become more resilient to setbacks, more willing to experiment, and more likely to persist through the inevitable failures that creativity requires.
+A growth mindset isn’t just positive thinking; it’s a neurological reality.
+When you approach challenges with curiosity rather than judgment, your brain forms new neural connections.
+You become more resilient to setbacks and more willing to experiment.

-Feel the resistance?
-Name it.
+If you feel resistance, name it.
 Challenge it.
-"I'm not creative yet" beats "I'm not creative" every damn time.
+Remember, "I’m not creative yet" beats "I’m not creative" every single time.

 The Google Discovery That Changed Everything

-When Google spent millions studying what makes teams effective, the results shocked everyone.
-It wasn't IQ, experience, or even diversity of thought that predicted success.
+Google invested millions in studying what makes teams effective.
+The results shocked everyone.
+It wasn’t IQ, experience, or even diverse thought that predicted success.
 It was psychological safety—the shared belief that the team is safe for interpersonal risk-taking.

-In plain English: People innovate when they're not afraid of being punished, humiliated, or rejected for speaking up or making mistakes.
+In plain English, people innovate when they aren’t afraid of being punished, humiliated, or rejected for speaking up or making mistakes.

 Let that sink in.
 The most valuable company on earth discovered that feeling safe is the foundation of creativity.

-But here's the kick in the teeth: 76% of employees report they don't feel psychologically safe at work.
-If that includes you, your creative potential is being systematically suppressed every day you show up.
+Unfortunately, 76% of employees report that they don’t feel psychologically safe at work.
+If that includes you, your creative potential is being suppressed daily.

 Building Your Own Safety Net

-• Respond to others' ideas with genuine curiosity - "Tell me more about that" creates safety ripples that eventually return to you.
+• Respond to others’ ideas with genuine curiosity - Ask, "Tell me more about that."
+This creates safety ripples that eventually return to you.

-• Normalize productive failure - Share your own learning moments openly.
-"Here's where I screwed up and what I learned" is leadership, not weakness.
+• Normalize productive failure - Share your own learning moments.
+"Here’s where I messed up and what I learned" is showing leadership, not weakness.

-I once worked with a team where we started each project with a "failure resume"—highlighting previous mistakes relevant to the current challenge.
+One team I worked with started each project with a "failure resume," highlighting previous mistakes relevant to the current challenge.
 The psychological shift was immediate and powerful.
 Permission to be imperfect unleashed ideas that would have otherwise remained buried.

 Leadership Hacks: Becoming Your Own Creative Catalyst